1st July - Highlands, Papua New Guinea

 As new quarantine restrictions were enforced, Australian MAF Pilot Steven Biggs, found himself stuck in Kent for sixty days having had three Brisbane bound flights cancelled.
 Claire Gilderson caught up with Steven about his future plans and what MAF in West Africa might look like, the other side of the pandemic.
 Find out more

-MAF's Phil Henderson flies to Bardai Hospital, mid Sahara, transporting much needed supplies to fight coronavirus.
+MAF's Phil Henderson flies to Bardai Hospital, mid Sahara, transporting supplies to fight coronavirus.
 BMS Missionary, Dr Mark Hotchkin, is relieved to receive 100 oxygen masks, pulse oximeters - to measure oxygen - and temperature devices to screen and treat patients with the disease, more effectively.

 22nd July – Juba, South Sudan